United States District Court for the Eastern District of Virginia

-The United States District Court for the Eastern District of Virginia (in case citations, E.D.
+The United States District Court for the Eastern District of Virginia (EDVA; in case citations, E.D.
 Va.) is one of two United States district courts serving the Commonwealth of Virginia.
-It has jurisdiction over the Northern Virginia, Hampton Roads, and Richmond metro areas and surrounding locations with courthouses located in Alexandria, Norfolk, Richmond and Newport News (whose judges are shared with Norfolk).
+Its jurisdiction includes over 85 percent of the state's population, including the metropolitan areas of Northern Virginia, Hampton Roads, and Richmond.
+Courthouses are located in Alexandria, Norfolk, Richmond, and Newport News.